Betamax: Portable equipment and Betamovie camcorders

 VHS manufacturers found a different solution to drum miniaturization using standard video signals instead, permitting footage to be reviewed on the camcorder itself, and output to another VCR for editing.
-This was a huge advantage, as even owners of Beta VCRs could use a VHS camcorder to copy and edit footage to their Beta deck- something not possible with Betamovie.
+This was a huge advantage, as even owners of Beta VCRs could use a VHS camcorder to copy and edit footage to their Beta deck; this was not possible with Betamovie.

 VHS gained another advantage with VHS-C, which used a miniaturized cassette to make a camcorder smaller and lighter than any Betamovie.
 Sony could not duplicate the functionality of VHS-C camcorders, and seeing the rapid loss of market share, eventually introduced the Video8 format.
 Their hope was that Video8 could replace both Beta and VHS for all uses.

 SuperBeta and industrial Betamovie camcorders would also be sold by Sony.

 Discontinuation and legacy

 End of production

 On November 10, 2015, Sony announced that it would no longer be producing Betamax videocassettes.
 Production and sales ended March 2016 after almost 41 years of continuous production.
 Third-party manufacturers continue to make new cassettes.
 While these cassettes are designed for use with the Betacam format, the oxide formulation cassettes are interchangeable with traditional Betamax systems.

 Despite the sharp decline in sales of Betamax recorders in the late 1980s and subsequent halt in production of new recorders by Sony in 2002, Betamax, SuperBetamax and ED-Beta are still being used by a small number of people.
 Even though Sony stopped making new cassettes in 2016, new old stocks of Betamax cassettes are still available for purchase at online shops and used recorders (as well as cassettes) are often found at flea markets, thrift stores or on Internet auction sites.
 Early format Betacam cassettes—which are physically based on the Betamax cassette—continue to be available for use in the professional media.
 It is still used by few broadcasters, as it was succeeded by Betacam SP, its digital modifications and more recently by tapeless recording.